This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Optional Install for the Grid Infrastructure Management Repository

 Starting with Oracle Grid Infrastructure 19c, the Grid Infrastructure Management Repository (GIMR) is optional for new installations of Oracle Standalone Cluster.
-Oracle Domain Services Clusters still require the installation of a GIMR as a service component.
+Oracle Domain Services Cluster still requires the installation of a GIMR as a service component.

 Resupport of Direct File Placement for OCR and Voting Disks